Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - User attributes to create custom experiences for each Looker user.
 E.g. a dashboard with automatically set filters depending on user.
 E.g. each manager sees dashboard with only their team mates.
 Can also be used to switch between dev and prod connection details.
 - We can change Looker dashboards and pages using HTML.
 E.g. adding custom HTML / CSS headers in dashboard, adding links to a WIKI on each employee’s Looker homepage
 - Use iLooker to track how users use Looker and to delete non relevant content
+- Remember that we can literally name / alias anything: dimension,measure,view,explore and we can so differently between different explores (e.g. a view can be called differently between different explores).
+Similarly, we can give two views the same name and they will be consolidated in the Looker explore
+-

 ## Looker common gotchas
--	Remember that Looker is case sensitive – e.g. strings should be single quotes, as per Snowflake SQL
+- Remember that Looker is case sensitive – e.g. strings should be single quotes, as per Snowflake SQL.
+However, case sensitivty can be turned off
 - When doing Snowflake calculations, make sure to include the nullif statement to avoid that the calculation breaks

 ## Looker checklist
 - Regularly check the content validator.
 Make it a habit to check the content validator any time you have made significant changes to the LookML.
 Simple things like name changes can really mess things up